mmcintyre1/silently-failing/_posts/blog/2022-07-27-on-interviewing.md

 - prompt ahead of time
 - live whiteboarding - testing not just technical viability but how someone operates under pressure
 - technical trivia questions

--
+## Come work with us

+## How to give good feedback on candidates

 ## Wrapping it up
-Didn't address things like interview panels, how to structure and give feedback, etc. etc. And this is advice that is applicable to my circumstance, so you might find something that works differently for your domain.
+Didn't address things like interview panels, how to structure and give feedback, etc. etc.

+And this is advice that is applicable to my circumstance, so you might find something that works differently for your domain.
 If I have one piece of advice, it would be to really think through your interview process and interrogate whether it is working for you, whether you are hiring the best candidates, missing out on others, biased in invisible ways.
 Because the unexamined interview process is not worth having.

 ---

+## Footnotes
+[^fn1]: I've called the second item a more generic "Skill-Based" rather than saying "technical".
+Every role has some measure of skill involved.
+It just so happens in my domain, we do technical assessments, but in others, you might ask a future ice scream scooper how they are with cold fingers, or a tax accountant to show their certifications.
+Tech is a weird beast because we largely ignore certifications while simultaneously bemoaning the difficulty we have in assessing technical viability.

-### References
+## References
 Alonso, Pamela & Moscoso, Silvia.
 (2017).
 Structured behavioral and conventional interviews: Differences and biases in interviewer ratings.
 Journal of Work and   Organizational Psychology.
 33. 183-191.
 10.1016/j.rpto.2017.07.003.

 Kahneman, D. (2011).
 Thinking, fast and slow.
 Farrar, Straus and Giroux.